AlveeJalal/it610midtermProject/README.md

 Wazuh is a Security Information And Event Management(SIEM) System used to monitor a system's security.
 Wazuh constantly scans for threats and aggregates findings to a log.
 Wazuh provides data to display to users and possible mitigation solutions.
 Wazuh's Agent system can monitor activity and flag any concerns for the user to examine and escalate.
 This a great and free tool to use, and it is a great software to demonstrate containerization and systems administration on because of its flexible configuration.

 ### Prerequisites
-* OS: Linux(Either Native, Virtualized, or WSL2) Preferred with **ROOT** access, as this was tested on WSL2.
+* OS: Linux(Either Native, Virtualized, or WSL2) Preferred with **ROOT** access, as this was tested on WSL2 Ubuntu(Debian).
 Possible on Windows with PowerShell(anything with a terminal)
 * Software: Docker Desktop with a DockerHub account
 * Browser access with ports 443, 5601, 55000, 9200, 1514/1515, 514 unblocked